The Easiest and Fastest Way to Improve Sales

 When you’re sending the survey out, there are a few ways you can do it:

 Another important area to think about is incentivizing your survey.
 Salespeople are often very short on time, so you’ll need to make it worth their while to spend time answering your questions.
-You might provide a cash incentive or some other reward for participating in the survey.
+You might provide a financial or non-financial incentive for participating in the survey.

 Time to Hire says: Incentivization can be vital – You need to give your salespeople a good reason to fill in the survey – And remember, any flaws in the sales process they identify will save you more money than you’d be sending out in incentives.